Jeeemcol/subthemes/README.md

 You can use the templating on the command line by `cd` into the directory and then using the command `php process.php`.

 Files will be generated into `generated/[one2/two2 etc.]`

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contibutions and issue reporting welcome